4 Smoky Mountain Hiking Trails You Probably Don’t Even Know Exist

 For more information about this trail and others that are ‘off the beaten path,’ click here.

 Tell us your thoughts!

-Have you ever hiked one of these trails?
+Have you ever gone hiking in the Smoky Mountains?
 In the comments below, let us know if you loved the hike!